barrysims/clipper/README.md

 Build
 -----

-A bit of a mish-mash, I'm afraid.
-I imagine all of this could be replaced by a simple sbt assembly step, but for now:

-1. Do not import sbt project into idea.
-2. Run sbt assembly to package the scala source into lib/clipper-scala.jar
+1. Run sbt assembly to package the scala source into lib/clipper-scala.jar
-3. Make sure that intellij is set up to look in action-src for java source files
+2. Make sure that intellij is set up to look in action-src for java source files
-4. Run build->Prepare Plugin Module 'clipper' for Deployment
+3. Run build->Prepare Plugin Module 'clipper' for Deployment
-5. Deploy using settings->plugins->load plugin from disk
+4. Deploy using settings->plugins->load plugin from disk

 TODO
 ----